 Hothouse by Brian Aldiss Review: This Book Made Me Cry

 Millions of years in the future, when the sun is dying, the Earth has become tidally locked and attached to the moon with cob-like webs make by giant spider looking plants.
 Half of the planet is always in the daytime and half is always night.
 Most life lives in the perpetual afternoon.
 Plants dominate, they hunt, they fly, they hop, they graze, they even fight battles with one another.
 Humans survived but they look little like the humans of today.
-They are smaller and have green skin.
-They live in matriarchal tribes hopping through the branches of a giant Banyan tree trying to survive the last years of life on Earth.
+They are smaller and have green skin and live in matriarchal tribes hopping through the branches of a giant Banyan tree trying to survive the last years of life on Earth.
 This is the setting of Hothouse by Brian Aldiss a story that begins as one of survival in the afternoon on Earth but ends up being a deep musing on intelligence and humanity.

 SPOILERS AHEAD!!!

-Hothouse was also a story about life.
+Hothouse was also a story about the cycle of life.
 Life ends.
 We say goodbye to our older generations as they go to Heaven.
 We go out into the world to discover our own selves and our lives.
 We survive different battles as we go along on our journey and learn a little more wisdom.
 We fall in love.
 We get married.
 We have children.
 We form new families.
 We remember our elders.
 If we see their spirits in our dreams, we know them by their eyes.
 We raise the next generation, hoping for the best.
 We never give up on life even if life on Earth seems bleak.
 The story moves along in the various parts of the tidally locked Earth as we go through our characters' lives.
 We go to Nomansland, we move slowly away from the sun into the night and return to the light again.
 We learn as we age that intelligence is nothing without wisdom.

 SPOILERS ENDED!!!